jxzhangjhu/2022AIconference/README.md

 > A fundamental problem in drug discovery is to design molecules that bind to specific proteins.
 To tackle this problem using machine learning methods, here we propose a novel and effective framework, known as GraphBP, to generate 3D molecules that bind to given proteins by placing atoms of specific types and locations to the given binding site one by one.
 In particular, at each step, we first employ a 3D graph neural network to obtain geometry-aware and chemically informative representations from the intermediate contextual information.
 Such context includes the given binding site and atoms placed in the previous steps.
 Second, to preserve the desirable equivariance property, we select a local reference atom according to the designed auxiliary classifiers and then construct a local spherical coordinate system.
 Finally, to place a new atom, we generate its atom type and relative location w.r.t. the constructed local coordinate system via a flow model.
 We also consider generating the variables of interest sequentially to capture the underlying dependencies among them.
 Experiments demonstrate that our GraphBP is effective to generate 3D molecules with binding ability to target protein binding sites.
 Our implementation is available at https://github.com/divelab/GraphBP.

+4. **Self-Supervised Representation Learning via Latent Graph Prediction** -[PDF](https://proceedings.mlr.press/v162/xie22e.html)

+> Self-supervised learning (SSL) of graph neural networks is emerging as a promising way of leveraging unlabeled data.
+Currently, most methods are based on contrastive learning adapted from the image domain, which requires view generation and a sufficient number of negative samples.
+In contrast, existing predictive models do not require negative sampling, but lack theoretical guidance on the design of pretext training tasks.
+In this work, we propose the LaGraph, a theoretically grounded predictive SSL framework based on latent graph prediction.
+Learning objectives of LaGraph are derived as self-supervised upper bounds to objectives for predicting unobserved latent graphs.
+In addition to its improved performance, LaGraph provides explanations for recent successes of predictive models that include invariance-based objectives.
+We provide theoretical analysis comparing LaGraph to related methods in different domains.
+Our experimental results demonstrate the superiority of LaGraph in performance and the robustness to decreasing of training sample size on both graph-level and node-level tasks.

+> graph prediction 还是TAMU那个组